What Can You Not Do After Filing Chapter 7 Bankruptcy?

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 What can you not do after filing Chapter 7 bankruptcy is a critical question that affects your daily financial decisions.
 Filing Chapter 7 creates an automatic stay that protects you from creditors, but it also establishes strict legal boundaries you must follow.
-Understanding these restrictions helps you avoid serious consequences that could jeopardize your bankruptcy case.
+Understanding these restrictions helps you follow required procedures and avoid issues during your bankruptcy case.

 Your bankruptcy case depends on full compliance with federal bankruptcy laws outlined by the U.S. Trustee Program.
 Violating these rules can result in case dismissal, criminal charges, or denial of your debt discharge.

 After filing Chapter 7, several financial activities become strictly prohibited.
 You cannot hide assets from the bankruptcy trustee or transfer property to friends or family members without court approval.
-Taking on new debt exceeding $600 without trustee permission violates bankruptcy law.
+Taking on new debt without trustee permission may violate bankruptcy law.

 You cannot sell, give away, or transfer any assets listed in your bankruptcy petition.
 This includes vehicles, real estate, valuable personal property, and business interests.
 The bankruptcy trustee has legal authority over these assets until your case concludes.